 125 authors of OA articles in Parent journals.
 Second, that the geographic diversity of lead

-126 authors in OA articles in both mirror and parent journals would be lower than that of
+126 authors in OA articles in both Mirror and Parent journals would be lower than that of

 127 subscription-only articles in Parent journals.
 Third, that any such reductions would be due